elee-tudublin/2022.Y2-Project_Web_Client.part_3/README.md

 See **`admin.html`** for the HTML + Bootstrap styling used to create the form and make it `modal`.

 The Bootstrap 5 modal dialog defines a `header`, `body`, and `footer` sections.
 The `computer form` is defined in the `body` section.
-Other than being defined in the modal, it is a standard form (with Bootstrap styling).
+Other than being defined in the modal, it is a standard form with Bootstrap styling.
 Note the form `input` elements for each of the `computer attributes` .
 The form button are defined in the modal footer.

 The `id` attribute value of the modal `div element`, `computerFormDialog` will be used elsewhere to show or hide the modal.